yousefkotp/8-Puzzle-Solver/README.md

   </tr>
 </table>

-- In the last test case, the DFS algorithm was lucky enough to have search depth = search cost, usually the algorithm will have higher search depth than search cost.
+- In the last test case, the DFS algorithm was lucky enough to have search depth = cost of path, usually the algorithm will have higher search depth than cost of path.

 ## Contributors
 1- [Yousef Kotp](https://github.com/yousefkotp)\